AdobeDocs/experience-platform.en/help/data-prep/dates.md

 description: This document introduces the date functions used with Data Prep.
 ---

-# Data Prep date functions
+# Date functions

 Data Prep supports date functions, both as strings and as datetime objects.

-## Date function

 The date function converts strings and datetime objects to become an ISO 8601 formatted ZonedDateTime object.
-For example, the expression `date(orderDate, "yyyy-MM-dd")` will convert an `orderDate` value of "December 31st, 2020" into a datetime value of "2020-12-31".
+For example, the expression `date(orderDate, "yyyy-MM-dd")` will convert an `orderDate` value of "December 31st, 2020" into a datetime value of "2020-12-31T00:00Z".

 ## Date function conversions